 It is easy to admire the beauty of minerals and gems, but understanding what they really are requires some study.

 Usually a mineral is defined as an inorganic crystalline solid, naturally formed by alterations in pressure and temperature, sometimes sudden and sometimes millenary, of mineral and silicon-organic (fossil) compounds, having a chemical composition that can be defined by a formula.

-Seeing so much precision and order is more than plausible that a person is surprised to find that a certain crystal with a certain and perfect formation is completely natural and due to a development and growth established by the material of composition, pressure, temperature and time.
+Seeing so much precision and order is more than plausible that a person is surprised to find that a certain crystal with a certain and perfect formation is completely natural and due to a development and growth established by the combination of material composition, pressure, temperature and time.

-These very leaders were in fact used to adorn themselves with jewels that exalted their oratory and communicative skills, and that extended their energetic power.
+It was precisely these leaders who used to adorn themselves with jewels that exalted their oratory and communicative skills and extended their energetic power.

-Shamans and doctors, today as then, use powdered minerals and stones for their ointments and medicines, keeping their extraction and use more current than ever in medicine and surgery, as well as in many technological devices such as televisions, mobile phones, watches, lasers and microscopic precision tools.
+Shamans, scientists and doctors, today as then, use mineral powder and stones for their ointments and medicines.
+This makes it more current than ever the extraction and use in medicine and surgery, as well as in many technological devices such as televisions, cell phones, watches, lasers and microscopic precision tools.